rohancsalvi/rohancsalvi/_pages/about.md

 🧑‍💻 I am a graduate research assistant at UIUC
 <img src="/images/uiuc_image.jpg" alt="UIUC Convocation" style=" float: right; width: 250px;"/>

-🔬 My research interest is NLP
+🔬 My research interest is in Natural Language Processing (NLP)

 👩‍🏫 I am currently working with Prof. Catherine Blake on the use of LLM for precision medicine and Prof. Nigel Bosch on social bias in LLM

 ## Introduction
 <img src="/images/ncsa_talk.jpg" alt="Giving Talk NCSA student Conference" style=" float: right; width: 200px;"/>
 I am Rohan Charudatt Salvi, an aspiring NLP researcher and a recent master's graduate from the University of Illinois Urbana-Champaign.
-My passion for Natural Language Processing (NLP) drives my research and professional pursuits.
+My passion for NLP drives my research and professional pursuits.

 Equipped with a strong foundation in programming languages such as Python, R, C++ and topics such as Data Structures and Algorithms.
-I have also developed a growing skillset in Natural Language Processing, Deep Learning, and Computer Vision.
+I have also developed a growing skillset in NLP, Deep Learning, and Computer Vision.

 ## Personal & Professional Mission 🌐